fluidself/fluidself.org/_books/spirituality/the-untethered-soul.md

 You practice opening by not closing.
 Any time you start to close, ask yourself whether you really want to cut off the energy flow.
 Because if you want, you can learn to stay open no matter what happens in this world.
 You just make a commitment to explore your capacity for receiving unlimited energy.
 You simply decide not to close.
 At first it feels unnatural since your innate tendency is to close as a means of protection.
 But closing your heart does not really protect you from anything; it just cuts you off from your source of energy.
 In the end, it only serves to lock you inside.
 If you make lists of how the world must be for you to open, you have limited your openness to those conditions.
 Better to be open no matter what.

 Don't sell yourself short.
-This can go on all the time--unending inspiration, unending love, and unending openness.
+This can go on all the time—unending inspiration, unending love, and unending openness.
 That is the natural state of a healthy heart.
 To achieve this state, simply allow the experiences of life to come in and pass through your being.
 If old energies come back up because you were unable to process them before, let go of them now.
 It's that easy.

 When you close down and protect yourself, you are pulling a shell around the part of you that is weak.
 This is the part that feels it needs protection even though no physical attack is taking place.
 You are protecting your ego, your self-concept.
 Although a situation may present no physical danger, it may cause you to experience disturbance, fear, insecurity, and other emotional problems.
 So you feel the need to protect yourself.
 Life becomes stagnant when people protect their stored issues.
 People say things like, "You know we don't talk about that subject around your father."
 There are all these rules about things that are not supposed to happen outside because they could cause disturbance inside.
 Living like this allows for very little spontaneous joy, enthusiasm, and excitement for life.